grame-cncm/faust-web-component/README.md

 <script src="faust-web-component.js"></script>
 ```

+When the audio DSP code has inputs, a list of possible audio devices will be displayed and a given device can be selected.
+The last one is "Audio File" and can be selected to play a default audio file connected to the DSP inputs.

 ### Polyphonic mode

 The `declare options "[midi:on][nvoices:n]";` [coding convention](https://faustdoc.grame.fr/manual/midi/#configuring-and-activating-polyphony) can be used in the DSP code to activate MIDI and polyphonic mode, so for instance: